grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 value from the specified list.
 Here, we say “give me a value that is either `Users.Admin` or `Users.Auditor`“.)

-Let us look at those (only!) three lines of code, imagining that the production code that makes this ‘test’ pass does not exist yet.
+Let's look at those (only!) three lines of code, imagining that the production code that makes this ‘test’ pass does not exist yet.
 What can we learn from these three lines about what the code needs to supply?
 Count with me: